Use The Email Media Type And Create A Send Only SMTP Server

 > 444.333.222.111.in-addr.arpa domain name pointer zabbix.your-domain.tld.

-If the reverse dns lookup works for your domain, then you will have less issues with email delivery.
+If the reverse DNS lookup works for your domain, and the responses point back to each other, then you may have fewer issues with email delivery.

 If you don't have the host command on your server, you can install it with,